yamachan/jgss-hack/RTK1_Composite.md

 ### Select Shop

-Shop function is easy to use - it create recipe list automatically.
+The shop function is easy to use - it creates a recipe list automatically.
 But sometimes, we want to control it by ourselves.

 In the custom shop, we need to care the recipe list, before open the shop. "clear" deletes all recipes in the list, then you should use "add" some recipes, then open the custom shop with "shop custom" command.